What is the Pupil Premium?

 - Children from Armed Forces families: £300 per year

-In addition, every spring we receive a further funding to support students who did not reach the required standard in Key Stage 2 Reading and Maths SATS tests when they were in Year 6.
-This is known as the Year 7 Catch-Up Grant.
+In addition, until 2020 every spring we received a further funding to support pupils who did not reach the required standard in Key Stage 2 Reading and Maths SATS tests when they were in Year 6.
+This was known as the Year 7 Catch-Up Grant.
+The future of this grant is undecided, however it will not affect our work with these pupils.

 Free School Meals

 Please visit the Norfolk County Council website page here for details on qualification and registering for Free School Meals.
 We urge you to check to see if you are eligible for the Pupil Premium as it helps fund your children’s school.
-For further information, contact Dafydd Humphreys at email@example.com
+For further information, contact Hannah Holmes (email@example.com)